This pair of small bronze dore mirrors are from France, circa 1880, and were made in the style of Louis XIV.

 The beveled mirrors are 8 ½ inches tall x 5 ½ inches wide and are surrounded by a molded border.
-The back side of the glass is secured by a metal plate that is screwed into the back of the frame.
+The back side of the glass is secured by an original tin plate that is screwed into the back of the frame.
 The backs of the bronze frames have small loops near the top for hanging purposes.

 A piece of wire has been passed through the loops, meaning these Louis XIV style bronze dore mirrors can be placed on a wall in a hallway or bathroom to brighten up the area.
-You could also place the mirrors in a stand and set them on a table or mantel.
+You could also separate the pair and place them in different areas of the home.

-CONDITION: Wear commensurate to age and use with minor rubs to the dore.
-Minor losses to the metal backs.
+CONDITION: Good antique condition with wear commensurate to age and use including minor rubs to the gilding.
+Minor losses to the tin backs.
 The mirrors have a light, desirable loss of “silvering”.
-Both mirrors are wired for hanging.
+Both mirrors are ready for hanging.